cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`ENCODING`**

 **Required.** The character set encoding to use.
 This character set must be compatible with the `--locale` settings used, especially `--lc-collate` and `--lc-ctype`.
-Greenplum Database supports the same character sets as PostgreSQL.
+Cloudberry Database supports the same character sets as PostgreSQL.

 **`DATABASE_NAME`**

-**Optional.** The name of a Greenplum Database database to create after the system is initialized.
+**Optional.** The name of a Cloudberry Database database to create after the system is initialized.
 You can always create a database later using the `CREATE DATABASE` command or the `createdb` utility.

 **`MIRROR_PORT_BASE`**